altMITgcm/MITgcm/doc/contributing/contributing.rst

 The manual is written in **rst** format, which is short for ReStructuredText directives. rst offers many wonderful features: it automatically does much of the formatting for you, it is reasonably well documented on the web (e.g. primers available `here <http://www.sphinx-doc.org/en/stable/rest.html>`_ and
 `here <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_), it can accept raw latex syntax and track equation labelling for you, in addition to numerous other useful features.
 On the down side however, it can be very fussy about formatting, requiring exact spacing and indenting, and seemingly innocuous things such as blank spaces at ends of lines can wreak havoc.
 We suggest looking at the existing rst files in the manual to see exactly how something is formatted, along with the syntax guidelines specified in this section, prior to writing and formatting your own manual text.

+The manual can be viewed either of two ways: interactively (i.e., web-based), as hosted by read-the-docs (https://readthedocs.org/), requiring an html format build, or downloaded as a pdf file.
+When you have completed your documentation edits, you should double check both versions are to your satisfaction, particularly noting that figure sizing and placement may be render differently in the pdf build.

 Section headings
 ----------------